CleanMachine1/DollarSkip/README.md

 liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
 (MIT license)

+If you decided to run a stupid command which creates a